rochdikhalid/interactive-map/README.md

 # interactive-map
-An interactive map built with JavaScript and Leaflet shows the population density in Morocco.
+An interactive map built with JavaScript and Leaflet, it shows the population density (expressed as persons per square mile) in Morocco for each geographic level.